 We’ve got festivities planned indoors and out, with special occasions and anytime options on the calendar.
 There’s always something to do in Burnsville.

-All summer long, free entertainment is planned at Civic Center Park and Nicollet Commons Park in the Heart of the City, Burnsville’s green space in its walkable downtown area.
+All summer long, free entertainment is planned at Nicollet Commons Park in the Heart of the City, Burnsville’s green space in its walkable downtown area.
 Nicollet Commons Park features a 250-seat amphitheater for concerts and events, though you’re also welcome to sit anytime to nibble on a picnic lunch or enjoy the water fountain that flows from late May through late September.
 Weekly events include Flicks on the Bricks, select Friday evenings that help kick-start the weekend with music and entertainment beginning at 7:00pm followed by a classic movie projected outdoors.
 The Thursday Rockin’ lunch-hour concerts are geared toward pre-school audiences, while the City of Burnsville Party on the Plaza events are for all ages with live entertainment, food trucks, community booths, arts and craft vendors, games and more (July 21 and August 25), and Art and All That Jazz, Saturday, August 20.